 One way to beat back the guilt is to focus on the upside.
 And the good news is that there is a lot of research showing the benefits of being a mom who works (and this is not to vilify those who stay at home, who have the tougher job by my estimation).
 Remembering these four things helps me get through the tough mornings when my toddler breaks down in tears when I leave:

 1. Working moms are healthier.
-2011 study from the University of North Carolina at Greensboro found that moms who work rate themselves in better health overall—more likely to say they feel “excellent”—than those who stay at home with their kids.
+A 2011 study from the University of North Carolina at Greensboro found that moms who work rate themselves in better health overall—more likely to say they feel “excellent”—than those who stay at home with their kids.
 This was confirmed by a 2012 paper from the University of Akron that looked at full-time working moms at age 40 who went back to work early on after having their children.
 These mamas reported higher levels of energy and mobility.
 I have to wonder, though, if either of these studies took into consideration what my husband and I have termed “daycare disease”—the family cold we pass between us from October to April.

 2. Working moms are happier.
 Both the North Carolina and University of Akron studies showed that working moms exhibited fewer signs of depression than SAHMs.
 “Work is good for your health, both mentally and physically,” said Adrianne Frech, the lead researcher on the Akron study by way of explanation.
 “It gives women a sense of purpose, self-efficacy, control, and autonomy.”
 Additionally, a Gallup poll from 2012 found that moms who don’t work have higher levels of worry, depression, sadness, anger, and stress than those who do—which may speak to just how much harder that job really is.